Wondering how to get kids to take medicine? Discover the biggest reason your child puts up a fight, and effective tips that can help.

 3. Treat medicine as non-negotiable

-Somewhere between pleading with results or threatening with punishment, taking medicine suddenly became a choice.
+Somewhere between pleading and punishment, taking medicine suddenly became a choice.

 Here’s the thing: it’s not.
 Except your child will continue to think it is if you present it that way.

 Yes, for some, gimmicks and techniques work, especially at first.
 But sometimes they do so at the cost of making medicine a choice when it’s really not.
 Think of it this way: you’d never think to not buckle her in a car seat, despite the epic tantrums she throws.
 The same is true with medicine.

 You don’t need to be “mean” about taking medicine, but you do need to convey, with compassion, that this isn’t a choice, but a necessity.
 When she realizes that medicine is non-negotiable—and when you follow through as well—then she’ll be more willing to comply.